amirrajan/mokepon/readme.md

 If the ideas presented in these videos don't jibe with you, then hacking on this super awesome game probably isn't for you.

->I don't have time to watch 3 hours of videos.
+>I don't have time to watch three hours of videos.
 Give me the short
 >version.

 Fine, it comes down to a few questions really.